 I’ll repeat.
 It’s irrelevant how other people respond to what you are doing, just press on with the truth that only you know.
 You can’t control alcohol, it’s bringing you down and you need to get it out of your life.
 Simple.

 I know it’s scary to contemplate living without touching alcohol ever again.
 I get it.
 It goes against everything we’ve been conditioned to believe – that alcohol is a necessary part of life.
 You just have to challenge your thinking around that and shift your mindset.
 Other people do it.
-Look around … look at Rob Lowe – he lives completely sober and he doesn’t look miserable at all.
-What about Keith Urban?
-He’s completely sober and he looks pretty happy sitting there on American Idol.
-Keep looking.. there are many happy sober people out there in the world, so it must be possible to get to that place.
+Look around … find people who are completely sober and don't look miserable.
+Find them and then keep looking.
+There are many happy sober people out there in the world, so it must be possible to get to that place.
 It is possible to get to that place.
 Get to that place.
 Do whatever you need to do but get there.